albin-johansson/tactile/source/app/README.md

 Another design principle followed throughout the codebase is that the GUI _never_ directly modifies the core model.
 Instead, the GUI only emits events to let the model know about user input.
-As a result, all GUI functions only ever accepts `const&` parameters of core model types such as `Model` and `entt::registry`.
+As a result, all GUI functions only ever accepts `const&` parameters of core model types such as `document_model` and `entt::registry`.
 This design has many advantages, such as it lets us keep the GUI code as simple as possible, having the GUI simply propagate the input it receives as events to the core application which then responds to the inputs as appropriate.